Visit Middle Earth – Your Lord of the Rings Location Guide

 The Tongariro Crossing is considered one of the world’s best one day hikes, and will take you through desolate rocky slopes to the Devil’s Staircase and the looming peak of Mount Doom (Mt Ngauruhoe).

-Just like its fictional counterpart, the summit of Mt Ngauruhoe is treacherous to ascend, and it’s sacred to the local Iwi so we recommend you stick to Tongariro for this Lord Of The Rings location.
+Just like its fictional counterpart, the summit of Mt Ngauruhoe is treacherous to ascend, and it’s sacred to the local Iwi so we recommend you stick to Tongariro for this Lord Of The Rings shooting location.

 Hobbiton – Matamata